 Studies show that a sleep-deprived brain craves fatty, high-calorie foods because the regions that control decisions are blunted and those linked to desire are amplified.
 Translation: Junk foods are harder to resist.
 “When you’re tired your body is looking for a dopamine release, so eating your favorite unhealthy food will feed your brain and make you happy,” says Suggs.
 If ordering takeout is all you can muster, opt for steamed vegetables and a lean protein like chicken with brown rice from your favorite Chinese spot, says Suggs.
 “It’s a balanced meal—whole grains, protein, veggies—without the effort.”

 Another tip: Stay away from the grocery store.
 One study published in Obesity in 2013 from Uppsala University in Sweden found that sleep-deprived shoppers purchased more and higher-calorie food than they would have when not tired.

 Don’t: Tackle an important project at work

 If you can, save that important chat with your boss for a day when you feel much more alert.
 A study from Duke University Medical Center published in 2011 in the Journal of Neuroscience found that sleep-deprived adults were more likely to perceive something as positive and less likely to recognize negative outcomes.
 That means a decision you made when tired might not look so good when you’re rested and refreshed.
-(Learn the signs sleep deprivation could be jeopardizing your job.)

 Don’t: Stray from your normal sleep schedule